halilcakar/getCirclePoints/README.md

 It basicly returns an object array.
 It starts on top of that wheel.

-After a couple of tweeks you can create something like this:
+After a couple of tweeks you can create something like this: (star's and job pictures pointed with function).

 ![alt text](https://github.com/halilcakarr/getCirclePoints/blob/master/wheel.png)